athirakjayan/Podcast_Summary/README.md

 <li> We can easily parallelize tasks and run in the cloud if we want to</li></li>
 <li> We can extend this project more easily (add speech recognition, summaries, etc) using Airflow</li>
 </ul>
-By the end of this project, you'll have a good understanding of how to use Airflow, along with a practical project that you can continue to build on.
+By the end of this project, we'll have a good understanding of how to use Airflow, along with a practical project that you can continue to build on.

 ## Project Steps